 Creditreform is an international business credit information provider with offices in 21 European countries and China.
 They provide credit reports on over 30 million businesses and are a Business Credit Reports partner.

-Each year, Creditreform’s Economic Research Unit publishes its long-running anticipated report on corporate insolvencies in Europe.
-The survey takes a look at corporate stability in Europe with regard to insolvency and the threat it represents.
+Each year, Creditreform’s Economic Research Unit publishes its long-running anticipated report on business insolvencies in Europe.
+The survey examines corporate stability in Europe with regard to insolvency and the threat it represents.

-To download the full report, which describes the drivers of these numbers and breaks them down by industry, along with other financial metrics, click here.
+You can download the full report, which describes the drivers of these numbers and breaks them down by industry, along with other financial metrics, on the Creditreform website.